Delving into Inter-Image Invariance for Unsupervised Visual Representations: Related Work

-\textbf{Clustering-based representation learning.} Earlier attempts have shown great potential of joint clustering and feature learning, but the studies are limited to small datasets~\cite{xie2016unsupervised,yang2016joint,liao2016learning,bojanowski2017unsupervised,chang2017deep,ji2019invariant}.
-DeepCluster~\cite{caron2018deep} (DC) scales up the learning to millions of images through alternating between deep feature clustering and CNN parameters update.
+\textbf{Clustering-based representation learning.} Earlier attempts have shown great potential of joint clustering and feature learning, but the studies are limited to small datasets~\citep{xie2016unsupervised,yang2016joint,liao2016learning,bojanowski2017unsupervised,chang2017deep,ji2019invariant}.
+DeepCluster~\citep{caron2018deep} (DC) scales up the learning to millions of images through alternating between deep feature clustering and CNN parameters update.
 Although DC uses clustering during representation learning, it differs from our work conceptually in two aspects.
 First, DC optimizes the cross-entropy loss between predictions and pseudo-labels obtained by cluster assignments.
 Such optimization requires an additional parametric classifier.
 Second, DC adopts offline global clustering that unavoidably permutes label assignments randomly in different epochs.
 As a result, the classifier has to be frequently reinitialized after each label reassignment, which leads to training instability.
 In contrast, we optimize a non-parametric classifier at instance level and integrate the label update procedure into each training iteration with online clustering.
-ODC~\cite{zhan2020online} also performs online clustering.
-Our work differs to theirs in that ODC follows DC to optimize the cross-entropy loss between predicted and cluster labels, requiring the computationally expensive parametric classifier.
+ODC~\citep{zhan2020online} also performs online clustering.
+Our work differs from theirs in that ODC follows DC to optimize the cross-entropy loss between predicted and cluster labels, requiring the computationally expensive parametric classifier.
 In addition, ODC uses loss re-weighting to handle clustering distribution, while InterCLR directly uses online mini-batch $k$-means without resorting to other specific techniques.
-Experiments in Section~\ref{sec:exp} show that InterCLR substantially outperforms ODC.
-Recently, Caron \etal~\cite{caron2020unsupervised} propose SwAV to enforce consistent cluster-assignment prediction between multiple views of the same image.
-The cluster assignments are produced by the Sinkhorn-Knopp transform~\cite{cuturi2013sinkhorn} under an equipartition constraint similar in~\cite{asano2020self}.
-As opposed to our work, SwAV compare cluster assignments of the same instance, whereas we sample and compare different instances with the cluster assignments.
+Experiments in Sect.~\ref{sec:exp} show that InterCLR substantially outperforms ODC.
+Recently, SwAV~\citep{caron2020unsupervised} enforces consistent cluster-assignment prediction between multiple views of the same image.
+The cluster assignments are produced by Sinkhorn-Knopp transform~\citep{cuturi2013sinkhorn} under an equipartition constraint similar in~\cite{asano2020self}.
+As opposed to our work, SwAV does not compare the features but the cluster assignments of the \emph{same} instance, whereas we directly sample and compare the features of \emph{different} instances using the cluster assignments.
+In conclusion, the aforementioned differences make InterCLR a simple yet effective alternative to existing clustering-based methods so that we can focus on the essence of inter-image invariance learning without the interference of other factors.